shasan7/Credit_Fraud/README.md

-Classifiers:  RidgeClassifier has a score of 99.0 % accuracy score
+Classifiers:  RidgeClassifier has a score of 99.0 % accuracy score.
 Classification Report:

                precision    recall  f1-score   support

            0       1.00      0.99      0.99     56866